Statistics Explained

 Exports can create domestic jobs and allow developing countries to obtain foreign currency, which they can use to import necessary goods.
 Better integration of developing countries into world markets may reduce the need for external public flows.
 Several of the SDGs refer to the importance of trade for sustainable development.
 However, it needs to be noted that the EU’s trade-related indicators do not provide insights on whether the products in question are produced in an environmentally and socially sustainable manner.

-Imports from developing countries to the EU as a share of imports from all countries outside the EU increased from 43.2 % in 2007 to 50.2 % in 2022.
-Similar to 2021, developing countries (including China) thus accounted for half of all extra-EU imports in 2022.
-China (excluding Hong Kong) alone accounted for 20.9 % of EU imports in 2022.
-This is almost twice the share of imports from the United States, which accounted for 11.9 %.
-Conversely, the almost 50 countries classified as least developed by the UN accounted for just over 2 % of all EU imports in 2022 [6].
+Imports from developing countries to the EU as a share of imports from all countries outside the EU increased from 43.5 % in 2008 to 51.3 % in 2023.
+Similar to 2021 and 2022, developing countries (including China) thus accounted for slightly more than half of all extra-EU imports in 2023.
+China (excluding Hong Kong) alone accounted for 20.4 % of EU imports in 2023.
+This is remarkably higher than the share of imports from the United States, which accounted for 13.8 %.
+Conversely, the almost 50 countries classified as least developed by the UN accounted for just over 2 % of all EU imports in 2023 [3].

 ‘Aid for trade’ is a part of ODA that is targeted at trade-related projects and programmes.
 It aims to build trade capacity and infrastructure in developing countries, particularly least developed countries.
 The EU and its Member States were the leading global providers of aid for trade in 2020, providing EUR 23 billion, or 47 % of global aid for trade.
 Just three donors — the EU institutions as well as Germany and France — provided 90 % of this overall sum.
 The share of aid for trade to LDCs was 13 % of overall aid for trade in 2020, two percentage points lower than in the three years before [4].